MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-standard-library-binary-Module.md

 ## Final thoughts

-Binary modules are easy to create.
 I didn't touch on the C# syntax for creating a cmdlet, but there is plenty of documentation on it in the [Windows PowerShell SDK][01].
 It's definitely something worth experimenting with as a stepping stone into more serious C#.

 <!-- link references -->
 [01]: /powershell/scripting/developer/windows-powershell-reference